ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

 .. index::
    pair: How to if running under Virtel; Programming Interfaces

-How To Determine If Running Under VIRTEL
+How To Determine If Running Under Virtel
 ----------------------------------------

 Because the structured fields described in this chapter are understood only by VIRTEL and not by regular 3270